aws/aws-security-services-best-practices/docs/en/guides/network-firewall/cost-considerations/docs/index.md

 !!! tip "Best practice"
     Always deploy your NAT gateway in the same networking path as your Network Firewall.
 When you do, standard NAT gateway per-hour and data processing charges are completely waived.
 This is one of the most significant cost benefits of using Network Firewall for egress filtering and is frequently overlooked.

 If you create a NAT gateway and place it in the same networking path as your Network Firewall, standard NAT gateway per-hour and data processing usage charges are waived.
-This discount is applied on a one-to-one basis with standard Network Firewall charges.
+This discount is applied on a one-to-one basis with standard Network Firewall charges: endpoint per-hour usage, secondary VPC endpoint per-hour usage, and standard traffic processing usage through both primary and secondary endpoints.

 ### Requirements